DavidFernandezChaves/ROSUnityCore/README.md

 - MapConstructor: This system stamps the occupation map used in ROS on a Unity terrain.
 - LaserScaner: Simulates in Unity a laser scanner.

-This work is an expanded and modified version of [ROSBridgeLib](https://github.com/MathiasCiarlo/ROSBridgeLib).
+This project comes from [ROSBridgeLib](https://github.com/MathiasCiarlo/ROSBridgeLib).